SENSUIKAN!

 28 June 1945:

 At 1329, ANTARES' lookouts report a periscope and wake 100 yards on her starboard quarter.
-The ANTARES goes hard right and the torpedo misses astern.
+ANTARES goes hard right and the torpedo misses astern.
 Then the lookouts see a kaiten in the port wake, turning to the right.
 At 1331, the ship opens fire at the kaiten's periscope wake and zigzags to avoid.
-While the ANTARES' stern swings to starboard, one of her 3-inch guns scores a hit on the kaiten and it disappears.
+While ANTARES' stern swings to starboard, one of her 3-inch guns scores a hit on the kaiten and it disappears.
 At 1344, another periscope appears.
-The I-36 broaches and the ANTARES' aft 5-inch gun opens fire at her.
+I-36 broaches and ANTARES' aft 5-inch gun opens fire at her.

-The USS SPROSTON (DD-577), steaming to the States for overhaul, is signaled by the ANTARES that she is under attack.
+USS SPROSTON (DD-577), steaming to the States for overhaul, is signaled by ANTARES that she is under attack.
 Arriving in the vicinity, the destroyer makes sonar contact at 1,000 yards.
 At 500 yards a periscope is observed passing from starboard to port.
-The destroyer makes an unsuccessful attempt to ram the submarine.
+The destroyer makes an unsuccessful attempt to ram the "submarine".
 Then she drops a full pattern of depth charges.
 A large oil slick is later observed.
 She makes six more attacks with negative results.

-One of the SPROSTON's lookouts spots a torpedo wake approaching 60 degrees off her port bow.
 The destroyer turns hard left and the torpedo passes along her port side.
 A kaiten's periscope is sighted off the port quarter.
-The SPROSTON's main battery commences firing and a salvo hits the kaiten, causing a large secondary explosion.
+SPROSTON's main battery commences firing and a salvo hits the kaiten, causing a large secondary explosion.
 Other ships arrive to help conduct night radar coverage of the area.
-After more than ten depth-charge explosions, the I-36 receives a leak in the forward torpedo room.
-In order to escape, LtCdr Sugamasa launches two more kaitens from a depth of 200 feet to engage the destroyer, piloted by Ens Kuge Minoru and FPO1C Yanagiya Hidemasa.

 The next morning, three destroyer escorts join the group.
 After a thorough search, all ships depart the area.
-The I-36's rudder is damaged in the attacks, but she slips away.
+I-36's rudder is damaged in the attacks, but she slips away.

 29 June 1945:

-5 July 1945:
+9 July 1945:

 6 July 1945: